espressif/esp-idf/docs/en/security/flash-encryption.rst

 - Run ``espefuse.py`` (in ``components/esptool_py/esptool``) to disable the FLASH_CRYPT_CNT::
     espefuse.py burn_efuse FLASH_CRYPT_CNT

-Reset the ESP32 and flash encryption should be disabled, the bootloader will boot as normal.
+Reset the {IDF_TARGET_NAME} and flash encryption should be disabled, the bootloader will boot as normal.

 .. _flash-encryption-limitations: